Skip to main content

 Digging further into the available information, I suspect Hawk Ops entered development right around the initial reveal of Battlefield 2042.
 The near-future themes are close, but more pertinently, Hawk Ops is a a bit of a hero shooter, whose various operators each stand out with unique gadgets and themed passives.
 It almost seems like Battlefield 2043, or a BF2042 from an alternate dimension.

 The first thing that stood out to me is the emphasis on destruction and chaos.
-Battlefield’s environmental destruction remains unparalleled in multiplayer shooters, and though BF2042 all but abandoned it as a core pillar in favour of much less exciting additions, future entries appear to be doing the right thing and bringing it back as a focus.
+Battlefield’s environmental destruction remains unparalleled in multiplayer shooters, and though BF2042 all but abandoned it as a core pillar in favour of other, much less exciting additions, future entries appear to be doing the right thing and bringing it back as a focus.

 It's a Black Hawk, downed. | Image credit: TiMi Studio, Level Infinite.

 One of the maps in the footage shares more than a few similarities with Bad Company 2’s iconic Arica Harbor, which I don’t imagine is accidental.
-There’s more of a focus on urban combat here, with the only air vehicle available so far being the attack helicopter - another thing that reminds me of Bad Company.
+There’s more of a focus on urban combat here, with the only air vehicle available so far being an attack helicopter - another thing that reminds me of Bad Company.
 Indeed, as I continued going through gameplay, one of the beta's featured maps looked very familiar, almost like it was cribbed off Battlefield 2042.

 The similarities are admittedly too on the nose.
 It’s one thing for a game like, say XDefiant, to borrow from Call of Duty’s gameplay, but its visual identity remains unique to it, and what it reuses comes from other Ubisoft franchises.
 Hawk Ops looks like it was designed specifically to be a new Battlefield 2042, and not necessarily just a simple competitor to Battlefield.